 Supported Networks

-Curve operates on many popular networks, making it one of the most accessible protocols in the world of decentralized finance (DeFi).
-It supports: Ethereum, Arbitrum, Optimism, Polygon, Fantom, Base, BNB Chain, Avalanche, Gnosis, Moonbeam, and many others.
+Curve maintains its position as one of the most versatile protocols in the world of decentralized finance (DeFi), operating on key blockchains.
+The list of supported networks remains impressive and includes, among others: Ethereum, Arbitrum, Optimism, Polygon, Fantom, Base, BNB Chain, Avalanche, Gnosis, and many more, providing users with broad access and flexibility.

 Largest Liquidity Pools